astronomer/docs/learn/connections.md

 :::note

 In Airflow 2.7+ testing connections by any of the methods above is disabled by default.
 You can enable connection testing by setting the [`test_connection` core config](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#test-connection) to `Enabled` by defining the environment variable `AIRFLOW__CORE__TEST_CONNECTION=Enabled` in your Airflow environment.
+It is strongly advised to **not** enable the feature until you make sure that only highly trusted UI/API users have "edit connection" permissions.

 :::